Resource relationships in Managed Service for Kubernetes

 Containers are described in pods via JSON or YAML objects.

-IP masquerade for pods
+Masquerading IP addresses for pods

-If a pod needs access to resources outside the cluster, its IP address will be replaced by the IP address of the node the pod is running on.
+If a pod needs access to resources outside the cluster, its IP address will be replaced with the IP address of the node the pod is running on.
 For this, the cluster uses IP masquerading

-.
-If you need to disable pod IP masquerading, e.g., to access the pods over a VPN or Yandex Cloud Interconnect, specify the IP ranges you need in the data.config.nonMasqueradeCIDRs
+To implement IP masquerading, the ip-masq-agent pod is deployed on each cluster node.
+The settings for this pod are stored in a ConfigMap object called ip-masq-agent.
+If you need to disable pod IP masquerading in a particular direction, e.g., to access the pods over a VPN or Yandex Cloud Interconnect, specify these IP address ranges in the data.config.nonMasqueradeCIDRs parameter:

 ...